K3VRAL/BananaPredictor/README.md

 Before you can do anything with the project, you will need to [download and install libosu.so](https://github.com/K3VRAL/libosu).

-Once the library has been installed, in your terminal while still in the same folder location of `Makefile`, write `make && sudo make install`.
+Once the library has been installed, in your terminal while still in the same folder location of this project's `Makefile`, write `make && sudo make install`.

 <a name='doc'></a>